 Although a dramatic example, the effect is the same if you attempt to work with a real estate client without being properly prepared.
 Unfortunately, some brokerages do this with their new agents: they throw them in the deep end and hope they will swim.

 My first broker often recounted the story of his first day on the job as a new agent.
 He showed up on day one, was led to a desk in the corner, handed a phone book and told to start calling.

-In the same way a lot of practice and exposure to swimming techniques keep a person safe in the water; having the right training, along with extensive practice, amplifies an agent’s potential success during encounters with prospective clients.
+In the same way, a lot of practice and exposure to swimming techniques keep a person safe in the water; having the right training, along with extensive practice, amplifies an agent’s potential success during encounters with prospective clients.

 I was recently at an event where Michael Phelps was interviewed.
 Without a doubt, the most accomplished swimmer of all time, he shared the experience of diving into the pool for a race and having his goggles instantly fill with water, effectively blinding him.
-His extensive training kicked in, and because he knew exactly how many strokes he needed for each leg of the race, he was able to swim blind and win the event.
+His extensive training kicked in, and because he knew exactly how many strokes he needed for each leg of the race, he could swim blind and win the event.

-Agents who show up for client appointments without effective training are blindly diving in, hoping things will turn out OK and that they won’t drown in the process.
+Agents who show up for client appointments without effective training blindly dive in, hoping things will turn out OK and that they won’t drown in the process.
 Although they might occasionally succeed, the agents who win time after time are the ones who have rigorously prepared for every eventuality and, no matter which way the interview goes, have the training required to succeed.

 For swimmers, the training includes strokes, body position, breathing, mindset and more.
 For real estate agents, those strokes are scripts.
 And, just like swimming, the better the execution, the higher the chances of success.

 “An amateur rehearses until he gets it right, a professional rehearses until he can’t get it wrong,” originally attributed to music professor Harold Craxton but later quoted by Julie Andrews.

 4 truths about scripting